tavo962/RunProject/README.md

 # README

-Create the dockerfile such as "image.dockerfile" with the following content:
+Create the dockerfile such as "dockerfile" with the following content:

 ```bash
 FROM php:8.3